lhydave/lego-ne/README.md

     - Z3 code that proves that the algorithm has the given approximation bound $b$.

     For the Z3 code, if the algorithm has a bound $b$, the Z3 code will provide the proof tree that derives the bound $b$ step by step; if LegoNE fails to prove the bound, the Z3 code will provide the possible counterexample that violates the bound.

+3. **LegoNE auto-design module**: A Python 3 module that automatically designs approximate NE algorithms using large language models (LLMs).
+It coordinates the interaction between LLM and evaluator (LegoNE compiler + Mathematica) to iteratively generate and improve LegoNE algorithms.
+It manages:
+    1. Experiment logging and result storage
+    2. LLM interactions for algorithm generation
+    3. Algorithm evaluation and improvement cycles
+    4. Best result tracking

 ## Download